ranj31/SpringBootMicroservices-Demo/README.md

 Distributed configuration with Spring Cloud Config
 API Gateway pattern using a new project inside Spring Cloud: Spring Cloud Gateway Correlating logs with Spring Cloud Sleuth Before we proceed to the source code.
-It illustrates the architecture of our sample system.
-We have three independent microservices, which register themself in service discovery, fetch properties from configuration service and communicate with each other.
+The architecture of our application is that.
+We have three independent microservices,(department-service,employee-service and organization-service) which register themself in service discovery, fetch properties from configuration service and communicate with each other.
-The whole system is hidden behind API gateway.
+The whole system is hidden behind Zuul API gateway.

+We have implemented  2ways of config server 1.config-service ->In this services configuration file available in classpath/config folder 2.configsrv ->In this services configuration file available in file system(path of my file system is D:\ran-config\config)

+Both the services are running on 8060.At a time we have to run only one services.